 ABOUT TIMBER FLOORING

 Timber is arguably the most environmentally responsible of all building products.
 It is natural, renewable, sustainable and most importantly, a solution to many environmental challenges.
 Timber flooring has a timeless elegance that instantly transforms any home – its beauty and durability often make it the first choice with many homeowners.
 Tiles and carpet trends seem to change on a regular basis, but timber flooring is always in fashion.
 Timber is also a great product for allergy sufferers.
-It is easy to keep clean, and unlike carpet, there is nowhere for dust to be trapped.
+It is easy to keep clean with a Bissell appliance, and unlike carpet, there is nowhere for dust to be trapped.

 Timber flooring derives from trees of all shapes and sizes, and as such is reflected in the lengths of individual boards – you can expect to see differences in lengths of the boards when installed.
 Knots and gum veins are natural features within the timber, and form a large part of the charm of a timber floor.
 All grades of flooring, from Select Grade to Feature Grade, will have signs of some of these features, however will be more prominent in the Standard and Feature Grades – when installed and finished correctly, it will visually be a far more interesting and natural looking floor.
 There will always be colour variation depending on species.

 Since timber is a natural and living product, it is also a hygroscopic material, meaning it will take in and release moisture for the life of the timber.
 To avoid growth or shrinkage in floorboards, try to maintain a fairly constant relative humidity in the areas where the boards are being laid.
 Make sure there is no sitting water under your house.
 Any flooding of the floor or subfloor should be cleaned up as soon as possible to avoid damage.
 For a more detailed description about expansion and contraction of timber flooring please click here Acclimatising timber flooring